 PPCs are presided over by the Parish Priest who is ex officio President of the Council.
 The Executive of the Council comprises the President, Chairperson, Vice Chairperson and Secretary of the Council.

-Any parishioner who is aged 18 or more, has received the Sacrament of Confirmation and enjoys a good reputation is eligible for election to the Council for a period of two years and may be elected for a further period of two years following which he/she is required to step down and is generally not eligible to stand for election for a further two year period.
+Any parishioner who is aged 18 or more, has received the Sacrament of Confirmation and enjoys a good reputation is eligible for election to the Council for a period of two years and may be elected for a further period of three years following which he/she is required to step down and is generally not eligible to stand for election for a further three year period.